 Updated Proposal 4 for issue 2: For RRC_CONNECTED UEs, define/configure common frequency resource for group-common PDSCH.

+FFS: whether to reuse the BWP framework or not

-FFS: the relation between the common frequency resource and UE dedicated BWP
+FFS: the relation between the common frequency resource and UE dedicated BWP, e.g., the common frequency resource is a MBS specific BWP, or the common frequency resource is confined within UE’s dedicated BWP, etc.

 FFS: whether more than one common frequency resource can be configured per UE